billyjitsu/oev_example/README.md

 ```

 ## Making a Bid
-In order to make a bid in the OEV Auction house.
-We must deposit our OEV network ETH into the auction contract.
+In order to make a bid in the OEV Auction House, we must deposit our OEV network ETH into the auction contract.
 We call the deposit function on the OEV auction house contract.
 ```
 npx hardhat run scripts/deposit.js
 ```